riveted

 Ed Welch

-I might add that my need to be loved turns sour if I treasure the praise of men more than God.
-Or if I focus on what others think of me yet ignore what He thinks.
+I might add that my need to be loved turns sour if I value the approval of men more than God's Or if I focus mostly on how others see me but rarely consider what God may think.

-My own need for love ‘turns sour’ more than I like to admit.
+My need for love turns sour more than I like to admit.
 Mostly because I turn my focus inward on me.
 Instead of outward on God or others.
-And yet if I fixate on me too much, my need for love can easily turn into an unbridled lust for attention.
+The end result of fixating on myself too much is that my need for love can so easily turn into an unbridled lust for attention.

 Why do we think about ourselves so much?
-Why obsess over how people see us?
+Why do we obsess over how others see us?

 For me, it’s insecurity.
 Here’s a fairly recent example.
 I removed and replaced this paragraph at least 10 times.
 Why?
 It makes me feel insecure to admit I’m insecure.